Love and truth form a good leader;

 Leadership that is founded on love and truth is secure.

 Very few leadership books talk about the two most significant characteristics of a good leader—they are love and truth.
 If a leader wants to secure his position, he will do it by loving integrity.

 Love never fails. – 1 Corinthians 13:8

-Love is exalted, above all other attributes of a strong believer, including prophesy, the phenomenon of speaking in divine utterance (tongues), even knowledge.
+Love is exalted above all other attributes of a strong believer, including prophecy, the phenomenon of speaking in divine utterance (tongues), and even knowledge.
 Amazingly, it is more important for a leader to have the attribute of love than it is to know everything.

 Interestingly, love is aligned with truth.
 In other words, love isn’t deceptive.